October 20, 2017

 “The objective of the academy is to help participants identify and engage with local employment opportunities,” Dr. Agyepong explained.
 “By so doing, they can earn an income and subsequently, gain purchasing power to help boost economic growth in their localities.
-Once there’s a healthy economy within their environment, we are also able to curb rural-urban migration, and consequently work towards the development of the community and the country as a whole.”
+Once there’s a healthy economy within their environment, we are also able to curb rural-urban migration, and consequently, work towards the development of the community and the country as a whole.”

 The programme involved coaching, mentoring and incubation for the entrepreneurs and their businesses; with expertise from other successful entrepreneurs, as well as Ashesi’s faculty, the process allowed participants to explore opportunity spaces, build and test business models, and receive some grant support to kick off their ventures.

-“Joining MASO exposed me to an amazing network of entrepreneurs, trainers and facilitators,” said participant Stephen Obeng who, in the past year, was able to start a nursery school in his community.
-“There has been tremendous improvement in our businesses; from a point where we were close to unemployment and failure to a now promising future.
+“Joining MASO exposed me to an amazing network of entrepreneurs, trainers, and facilitators,” said participant Stephen Obeng who, in the past year, was able to start a nursery school in his community.
+“There has been a tremendous improvement in our businesses; from a point where we were close to unemployment and failure to a now promising future.
 Personally, I have a new understanding of what my limits are, and an awareness that I can even do more than I initially thought.”